AOrto/AOrto.github.io/README.md

 *Opening Hymn #*
 <div align="center">
-  <a href="https://www.churchofjesuschrist.org/study/manual/hymns/welcome-welcome-sabbath-morning?lang=eng">280 Welcome, Welcome, Sabbath Morning</a>
+  <a href="https://www.churchofjesuschrist.org/study/manual/hymns/we-are-all-enlisted?lang=eng">250 We Are All Enlisted</a>
 </div>

 *Invocation*